Fault-Tolerant ST-Diameter Oracles: Abstract

 \section{Abstract}

-We study the problem of estimating the $ST$-diameter of a graph that is subject to a bounded number of edge failures.
-An \emph{$f$-edge fault-tolerant $ST$-diameter oracle} ($f$-FDO-$ST$) is a data structure that preprocesses a given graph $G$, two sets of vertices $S,T$, and positive integer $f$.
-When queried with a set $F$ of at most $f$ edges, the oracle returns an estimate $\widehat{D}$ of the $ST$-diameter $\diam(G{-}F,S,T)$, the maximum distance between vertices in $S$ and $T$ in $G\,{-}\,F$.
-The oracle has stretch $\sigma \geq 1$ if $\diam(G{-}F,S,T) \leq \widehat{D} \leq \sigma \diam(G{-}F,S,T)$.
-If $S$ and $T$ both contain all vertices, the data structure is called an \emph{$f$-edge fault-tolerant diameter oracle} ($f$-FDO).
-An \emph{$f$-edge fault-tolerant distance sensitivity oracles} ($f$-DSO) estimates the pairwise graph distances under up to $f$ failures.

-We design new $f$-FDOs and $f$-FDO-$ST$s by reducing their construction to that of \emph{all-pairs} and \emph{single-source} $f$-DSOs.
-We obtain several new tradeoffs between the size of the data structure, stretch guarantee, query and preprocessing times for diameter oracles by combining our black-box reductions with known results from the literature.

-We also provide an information-theoretic lower bound on the space requirement of approximate $f$-FDOs.
-We show that there exists a family of graphs for which any $f$-FDO with sensitivity $f \ge 2$ and stretch less than $5/3$ requires $\Omega(n^{3/2})$ bits of space, regardless of the query time.
+{ Given two vertex sets $S$ and $T$ in a graph, the $ST$-diameter is the maximum $s$-$t$-distance between vertices $s \in S$ and $t \in T$.
+We study the problem of estimating the $ST$-diameter of graphs that are subject to a small number of transient edge failures.
+An \emph{$f$-edge fault-tolerant $ST$-diameter oracle} ($f$-FDO-$ST$) is a data structure that preprocesses a graph $G$, sets $S$, $T$, and a positive integer $f$.
+When queried with a set $F$ of at most $f$ failing edges, the oracle returns an estimate $\widehat{D}$ of the $ST$-diameter in $G\,{-}\,F$.
+The oracle is said to have stretch $\sigma \geq 1$ if $\diam(G{-}F,S,T) \leq \widehat{D} \leq \sigma \cdot \diam(G{-}F,S,T)$.
+We design new $f$-FDO-$ST$s by reducing their construction to that of all-pairs and single-source \emph{distance sensitivity oracles} ($f$-DSOs).
+These are data structures that estimate the pairwise graph distances, or respectively the distances from a distinguished source, under up to $f$ failures.
+We obtain several new trade-offs between the size of the $ST$-diameter oracles, their stretch guarantees, query and preprocessing times by combining our black-box reductions with $f$-DSO results from the literature.
+We fruther provide a lower bound on the space requirement of approximate $ST$-diameter oracles.
+We prove that there exists a family of graphs for which any $f$-FDO-$ST$ with sensitivity $f \ge 2$ and stretch better than $5/3$ requires $\Omega(n^{3/2})$ bits of space, regardless of the query time. }